ppaez/pyramid_tutorial_maintain/README.rst

 Organization
 ============

-The tutorial user will normally access the narrative HTML documentation that explains the steps to follow, which is organized in chapters.
-Behind the scenes, we have a set of `reST` documentation files, one \*.rst file per chapter, from which the HTML files are obtained, plus a set of source files that are the tutorial application being developed.
-There is a snapshot of the source files as expected to be at the end of each chapter where modifications are made.
+The tutorial user documentation in HTML, PDF, epub format is produced from two sets of files:

+  - Documentation files.
+They are `reST`, one \*.rst file per chapter and they explain the source files.

+  - Source files.
+They are the tutorial application being developed, and come from a `Pyramid` scaffold produced by a ``pcreate -s zodb tutorial`` or ``pcreate -s alchemy tutorial`` command.

-The files for the two wiki tutorials are located under `docs/tutorials/wiki` and `docs/tutorials/wiki2` in the `Pyramid` source directory.
+These files are located under
+`docs/tutorials/wiki` and `docs/tutorials/wiki2` in the
+`Pyramid` source directory.
 The structure is this::